An earlier version of this story ran in 2020.

 John had a long and successful career.
 He won 288 games, went to four All-Star Games and his return from then-experimental surgery was so successful that it's now known by his name.
 But when facing the Brewers on July 27, everything that could possibly go wrong on one play did.

 Milwaukee outfielder Jeffrey Leonard came to the plate with a runner on first and one out in the fourth inning.
 He tapped the ball back to the mound for what should have been the first out.
-Instead, John flubbed picking the ball up for error number one.
+Instead, John flubbed picking the ball up for error No. 1.

-John then tried to rush the throw to first, sailing it over Don Mattingly's head for error number two.
+John then tried to rush the throw to first, sailing it over Don Mattingly's head for error No. 2.

 Brewers second baseman Jim Gantner tried to score from first on the play, so John was called on to make another play when he cut off Dave Winfield's throw to the plate.
 He spun and ... threw wide of home plate.
-Error number three.
+Error No. 3.

 Line: Nine errors combined between both teams